What To Expect During a

 The refraction determines your level of hyperopia (farsightedness), myopia (nearsightedness), astigmatism and presbyopia.

-Autorefractors and Aberrometers
+Autorefractors and aberrometers

-With both devices, a chin rest stabilizes your head while you typically look at a pinpoint of light or other image.
+Your eye doctor also may use an autorefractor or aberrometer to automatically estimate your eyeglass prescription.
+With both devices, a chin rest stabilizes your head while you look into the instrument at a pinpoint of light or a detailed image.

-An aberrometer uses advanced wavefront technology to detect even obscure vision errors based on the way light travels through your eye.
 Aberrometers primarily are used for custom or wavefront LASIK vision correction procedures, but many eye doctors are now incorporating this advanced technology into their routine eye exams as well.

-Slit lamp exam of the front of the eye.
+Slit lamp exam

 A common glaucoma test is the "puff-of-air" test, technically known as non-contact tonometry, or NCT.
-(This test was immortalized on the hit TV show Friends, when Rachel couldn't sit still for it.)

 For NCT, the test begins with you putting your chin on the machine's chin rest.
 While you look at a light inside the machine, the doctor or a trained assistant will puff a small burst of air at your open eye.
 It is completely painless, and the tonometer does not touch your eye.